Quick Answer

 - Zero waste: All parts of the flax plant are used (fiber, seeds, oils)

-The traditional retting process uses only natural bacteria and moisture - no chemicals required.
-This makes linen one of the most environmentally friendly textile options available.
+The traditional retting process uses only natural bacteria and moisture, no chemicals required.
+Combined with efficient mechanical processing, this makes linen one of the most environmentally friendly textile options available.

 How to Identify Quality Linen Sheets

-Understanding the manufacturing process helps you recognize quality linen:
+Understanding modern production helps you recognize quality linen:

 Quality Indicators:

-- Long fiber construction: Premium linen uses longer fibers from the flax stalk
+- Long fiber construction: Premium linen uses longer fibers from mechanical pulling

 - Country of origin: Belgium, France, Ireland linen is typically highest quality